FrankDraws/garden/README.md

 The purpose of this project is to keep me coding and tinkering.
 I chose Jekyll because I like static sites.
 I'd like to also get to know Jekyll a bit more.

-And now with the improvements in AI, I can ask questions and get direct answers and hopefully learn a bit quicker.
+Additionally with the improvements in AI, I can ask questions and get direct answers and hopefully learn a bit quicker.

 Here goes nothing!